BestTimesToVisit.com Logo

 attraction

-Ride this historic cable car up to the summit for an unparalleled, postcard-perfect panorama of Pittsburgh's three rivers and iconic skyline.
-Aim for the hour before sunset to witness the city lights begin to twinkle as the sky blazes with color.
-Consider packing a small picnic to savor the moment from the observation deck.
+Ride the historic cable car up to the summit for an unparalleled panorama of Pittsburgh's three rivers and iconic skyline.
+Aim for the hour before sunset to witness the city bathed in a warm, golden glow, a truly magical transformation.
+Consider packing a small picnic to savor the view from the observation deck.

 Best time: Apr-Oct